-There is absolutely no doubt that In-Game Limiter is the best way to limit FPS in games, because it does not introduce any input lag or additional latency.
-This is because in-game frame rate limiter works at the game engine level and can regulate the frame rate internally at source, while RTSS is a CPU level limiter that has to intercept frames in between, and has some slight overhead of 1 FPS or so.
-However, it is still better than driver level FPS limiters such as FRTC and Nvidia Profile Inspector.
+There is absolutely no doubt that In-Game Limiter is the best way to limit FPS in games because it does not introduce any input lag or additional latency.
+This is because the in-game frame rate limiter works at the game engine level and can regulate the frame rate internally at the source, while RTSS is a CPU level limiter that has to intercept frames in between, and has some slight overhead of 1 FPS or so.
+However, it is still better than driver-level FPS limiters such as FRTC and Nvidia Profile Inspector.
 So, if a game has In-Game Limiter then it should be preferred over others for best performance as long as you are not facing issues with it.

 FRTC vs Chill

-Well, both are AMD technologies and can cap your frame rate to a user defined level.
+Well, both are AMD technologies and can cap your frame rate to a user-defined level.
 However, FRTC is more geared towards performance while Chill is more targeted towards energy or power saving.
 So, technically FRTC can offer you higher frame rates compared to Chill, whose aim is to keep FPS as low as possible without taking any huge performance hit in games.
 However, if you want to converse power then you can use Chill instead of FRTC with FreeSync.
-In other words, we can also say that FRTC sets hard cap while Chill allows dynamic capping in games as to save more and more power without affecting much of performance.
-Also, Radeon Chill only works with selected number of games while FRTC generally works with all games.
+In other words, we can also say that FRTC sets a hard cap while Chill allows dynamic capping in games as to save more and more power without affecting much performance.
+Also, Radeon Chill only works with a selected number of games while FRTC generally works with all games.

 V-Sync vs FreeSync or G-Sync